Papers on Measurement

 Click to read more/less

-The following link for the PDF version: ScienceXSchrodingercat.
+The following link is for the PDF version: ScienceXSchrodingercat.

 In 1935, E. Schrödinger proposed his well-known cat thought experiment suggesting, but not explaining, how a measurement transforms the probable states of an atom into the actual state of a cat (alive or dead).
 Rather than applying quantum mechanics (the previous approach usually taken), this paper presents an out-of-the-box, logically consistent explanation using metrology (the science of physical measurement).